 - The Upper Mississippi (St. Louis-St. Paul) characterized by rolling hills and high bluffs; locking operations to navigate Ole Man River; riverside towns that blossomed during the steamboat era; dynamism of the Twin Cities of St. Paul and Minneapolis; and the brilliant autumn color.

 - One full-length cruise operates between New Orleans and Red Wing, Minnesota (located just below Minneapolis/St. Paul) in August 2017 while four, two up and two down, are offered in July, August and September 2018.

 - The Ohio, Tennessee and Cumberland rivers reveal stretches of wilderness; Civil War battlefields; small town and big city America; Nashville’s country music and the Grand Ole Opry.
 With a wide selection of nine-day itineraries, embarkations and disembarkations may be in Chattanooga, Cincinnati, Louisville, Memphis, Nashville and Pittsburgh.

-- The AMERICAN DUCHESS is nimble enough to cruise the Illinois River just west of Chicago to St. Louis and Red Wing (near Minneapolis).
+- The AMERICAN DUCHESS is nimble enough to cruise the Illinois River from Ottawa, located just west of Chicago to St. Louis and Red Wing (near Minneapolis).
 Collectors of rivers will go for this one.

 Why Go?
 To celebrate Americana: its history, glorious and varied scenery, river lore, music, food, small town and big cities, all in a thoroughly relaxed fashion aboard a steamboat.
 The glue that binds are the amazing river routes and the welcome one receives when people stop to watch the boat paddle by or view it passing through one of the lock chambers.
 Locals are on hand to greet the boat when she arrives at the town landing and wave farewell with the festive departure accompanied by the steam calliope playing a jolly riverlore tune or two.